The Self-Directed Solo 401(k) allows for loans while the Self-Directed IRA or SEP IRA does not.

 - The loan must be paid in full within five years unless the loan is used to acquire a principal residence of the participant.
 See [I.R.C.
 72(p) (2) (B)] Rate guidance is set currently available commercial rates.

-- The loan must require substantially level amortization of principal and interest, with payments required at least quarterly.
+- The loan must require a substantially level amortization of principal and interest, with payments required at least quarterly.

 - The loan is evidenced by an agreement (provided by Rocket Dollar for paying customers)

 The Self-Directed IRA does not allow you to take out a loan.
 There are some exceptions to take out money from an IRA for a first-time home-buyer or hardship withdrawals, but these are not considered loans.
 It is removing money from your traditional IRA and paying normal tax rates INSTEAD of normal tax rates plus a 10% early withdrawal penalty.